lhy0807/lhy0807.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a first-year Ph.D. student in Computer Science at [Brown University](https://brown.edu).
+I am a second year Ph.D. student in Computer Science at [Brown University](https://brown.edu).
 I work with [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/) at [Interactive 3D Vision & Learning Lab](https://ivl.cs.brown.edu/).
+I'm also working as an Applied Scientist intern at Amazon Robotics advised by [Prof. Taskin Padir](https://robot.neu.edu/).

 My research interests revolve around the convergence of computer vision, machine learning, and robotics, particularly in the field of robot perception (vision and touch) and planning.
 Perception and planning play a crucial role in various robotics domains, and I am currently focused on developing deep learning models for environment and object interaction.